 Meanwhile the Fat Controller had decided to let James take Henry's trucks to the mainland.
 I remember people saying that Thomas was out of character in the special thinking that he was just some whiny little kid who doesn't get everything he wants.
 But I seem to remember he was exactly like that in 'Thomas' Train', I mean that scene with Thomas ranting to Percy about James 9 minutes into the film feels like that scene when Thomas was being annoying to the other engines, yes I know that in S1 and 'The Adventure Begins' that he grew up but most of Thomas episodes and movies are more plot driven than character driven, sure they learn their lesson in the end but they would go back to their usual way in the end because it creates conflict and brings out more stories.
 I personally felt Andrew Brenner was only trying to make Thomas like this to appease the older fans who for years want the show to be like the classic series, when really it's not easy to replicate something from childhood.

 The next day, James was surprised that Thomas took the train to mainland himself and told the Fat Controller crossly, however he'd decided to let James take over Thomas' branch line while Thomas was away.
 I honestly never liked how the Fat Controller just didn't seem too cross about Thomas taking the trucks without asking, which would cause some disruption to a railway in real life, but realism was already thrown out of the windows years before this special came out.
+I guess Mattel didn't like the reception that they got from parents about the Fat Controller from Lost Treasure, because they don't seem to understand that he has an entire railway system to look after while juggling with an extension and a tank engine who was causing trouble at the same time.

 It seems some of them wanted him to be more of an irresponsible parent, since the Fat Controller is one metaphorically.
 That and years and years of stupid comparisons of him being a dictator to his engines made up by jouranlists because they don't have anything else better to do.